awsdocs/aws-javascript-developer-guide-v2/doc_source/getting-started-nodejs.md

 npm install aws-sdk
 ```

 This command installs the SDK for JavaScript in your project, and updates `package.json` to list the SDK as a project dependency\.
+You can find information about this package by searching for "aws\-sdk" on the [npm website](https://www.npmjs.com)\.

 Next, install the `uuid` module to the project by typing the following at the command line, which installs the module and updates `package.json`\.
 For more information about `uuid`, see the module's page at [https://www\.npmjs\.com/package/uuid](https://www.npmjs.com/package/uuid)\.